 Financial risks can be mitigated with various financial instruments and derivatives whose use, effects and fair values are clearly verifiable.
 The Group used currency forward contracts to hedge against foreign exchange risks during the year.

-For more detailed information on financial risk management, please see note 25 of the Financial Statements 2019.
+For more detailed information on financial risk management, please see note 25 on p.
+85 of the Financial Statements 2020.